EPA proposal takes on health risks near US chemical plants

 The proposed measure is also intended to address short-term emissions spikes when plants start up, shut down and malfunction.
 If the proposal is finalized, it would impact roughly 200 chemical plants, the agency said.

-EPA Administrator Michael Regan announced the plan in St. John the Baptist Parish, Louisiana, home to the Denka chemical plant, which makes synthetic rubber and emits chloroprene, listed as a carcinogen in California.
-Denka is less than a half mile from an elementary school and has been targeted by federal officials for allegedly increasing the cancer risk for the nearby, majority-Black community.
+EPA Administrator Michael Regan announced the plan in St. John the Baptist Parish, Louisiana.
+It is home to the Denka chemical plant, which makes synthetic rubber and emits chloroprene, listed as a carcinogen in California.
+Denka is less than a half-mile from an elementary school and has been targeted by federal officials for allegedly increasing the cancer risk for the nearby, majority-Black community.

 “For generations, our most vulnerable communities have unjustly borne the burden of breathing unsafe, polluted air,” Regan said.

+“The people of St. John the Baptist Parish deserve current and accurate scientific information regarding the health risks in their community,” said Denka Executive Officer and Plant Manager Jorge Lavastida.

+In documents, EPA said the plant remains a danger to those who live nearby.

-The changes also focus on medical sterilization plants that emit ethylene oxide.
-Long-term exposure to that chemcial can increase the risk of lymphoma and breast cancer.
+The changes also focus on manufacturers of ethylene oxide, which is commonly used in medical sterilization plants.
+Long-term exposure to that chemical can increase the risk of lymphoma and breast cancer.
+The agency plans to issue proposed regulations for medical sterilization plants in the near future.

-The proposal would have the biggest impact on these medical sterilization facilities.
-Some of the highest emitting plants in Texas and Louisiana would need to reduce their emissions.
-According to the agency, the proposal would slash ethylene oxide emissions nationwide by about two-thirds and chloroprene by three-quarters from 2020 levels.
+The proposal would slash ethylene oxide emissions nationwide by about two-thirds and chloroprene by three-quarters from 2020 levels, according to the agency.
 Emissions that worsen smog would be reduced as well.

-The Biden administration has prioritized fighting cancer and environmental enforcement in communities overburdened by pollution.

-“There are aspects of this rule that communities have been fighting for for decades,” said Deena Tumeh, an attorney with the environmental group Earthjustice.

-The federal government lawsuit against Denka was part of a series of efforts by the Biden administration to target pollution in the country’s biggest petrochemical corridor.
+The American Chemistry Council said industry emissions have declined over the last decade.
+It is concerned about the EPA’s proposal for reducing ethylene oxide, and says it is based on a faulty EPA risk assessment.

+“Overly conservative regulations on ethylene oxide could threaten access to products ranging from electric vehicle batteries to sterilized medical equipment,” said council spokesman Tom Flanagin, adding that the EPA may be rushing its work on significant regulations.

+Regan visited this same parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.

-Last year, the EPA said it had evidence that Black residents face an increased cancer risk from the chemical plant and that state officials were allowing pollution to remain too high.
+Then last year, the EPA said it had evidence that Black residents face an increased cancer risk from the Denka chemical plant and state officials were allowing pollution to remain too high.
 The agency’s letter was part of an investigation under the Civil Rights Act of 1964, which says anyone who received federal funds cannot discriminate based on race or national origin.

-Regan visited the parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.
+Next, federal officials sued Denka in February, demanding it cut its emissions.
+Now, they’ve proposed tighter regulations on chemical plants.

 “This is a day to celebrate,” Wright said.